raspberrypi/style-guide/style-guide.md

 *   home page
 *   host name
 *   hot swap (noun), hot-swap (verb), hot-swappable, hot swapping
-*   hotspot – one word when referring to a WiFi access point.
+*   hotspot – one word when referring to a Wi-Fi access point.
 Use hot spot if you're talking about a popular restaurant.
 *   hover – do not use to describe holding a mouse pointer over something on the page.
 Use *hold*, *pass*, or *move [your mouse cursor over].*
 *   HTML – Hypertext Markup Language
 *   Hynix (company name)